Website : http://www.gaacork.ie/

 The stadium is home to major GAA events and has also held some major concerts like U2 and Oasis.

-As partg of the docklands redevelopment in Cork, thee are plans to expand the stadium to cater for up to 60,000 spectators.
+As part of the docklands redevelopment in Cork, thee are plans to expand the stadium in the coming years.

 Parking in Cork is available in design nated car parks around the city centre and its environs.
 Limited parking may be available in the vicinity of the grounds on match days.